 Criteria for system approvals are based on applicable codes and standards, and consistency with industry accepted design practices.
-Evidence to support these criteria must be contained in the supplier's System Manual.
 General criteria include:

-Conformance of the overall electrical design and specified installation methods with all relevant sections of the National Electrical Code.

-Evidence of applicable product listings for major components from Underwriters Laboratory (UL) or other recognized laboratory.

-- Module certification according to FSEC Standard 202 (current version). - Where battery storage is used, conformance with Applicable codes and standards.

-Warranty information for complete system and individual components.
+- Conformance of the overall electrical design and specified installation methods with all relevant sections of the National Electrical Code (NEC). - Evidence of applicable product listings for major components from Underwriters Laboratory (UL) or other recognized laboratory. - Module certification according to FSEC Standard 202 (current version). - Where battery storage is used, conformance with Applicable codes and standards. - Warranty information for complete system and individual components.

-6.0 Application for Design Review
+6.0 Application for Design Review (Manual Review)

-Any system integrator, supplier, owner, designer, or installation contractor may initiate the design review process by completing an application form and submitting all required documentation and materials to FSEC for review.
+Any system integrator, supplier, owner, designer, or installation contractor may initiate the design review process by completing an application form, whether in paper form or online, and submitting all required documentation and materials to FSEC for review.
 A single application must accompany each system submitted.

 Anyone requesting design review and approval should use the National Electric Code (NEC) and the checklist on the application as a guide.
-More information regarding the process for submitting designs for review is available from FSEC's Internet web site
+More information regarding the process for submitting designs for review is available from FSEC's Internet web site.